 No matter which method you choose to assign folder access permissions, your changes will automatically apply to impacted users upon saving the permission.
 This is especially useful when adding a new folder permissions for all users within an existing group.

 Site administrators can assign users or groups the following permissions:

 ||Able to read, write, move, delete, and rename files and folders.|

-||Able to list and download files.|
+||Able to list and download files and folders.|